1hue/GodotTexture3DVisualizer/README.md

 For the purposes of demonstration, a [`NoiseTexture3D`](https://docs.godotengine.org/en/stable/classes/class_noisetexture3d.html) is used.

 > [!NOTE]\
-> No unnecessary and expensive matrix math or space reconstruction.
+> No generated code.
+No unnecessary and expensive matrix math or space reconstruction.
 Only clean, minimal code.

 <br />